gensx-inc/gensx/examples/chat-memory/README.md

    ```

-After you deploy, you can also navigate to the [GenSX console](https://app.gensx.com) to see the workflow, test it, view traces, and get code snippets to use in your own projects.
+Once deployed, you can go to the [GenSX console](https://app.gensx.com) to see your workflow, test it, analyze traces, and get code snippets.

 ## Run the workflow locally